Many or all companies we feature compensate us. Compensation and editorial

 Because of your HELOC’s variable rate, there may be times when your new interest rate is higher than your mortgage rate.
 There’s no real way to predict that ahead of time; it’s simply a risk you take when you open a HELOC.

-• Might miss out on tax deductions
+• Potential to miss out on tax deductions

 The relative benefits and drawbacks of using your HELOC to pay off your mortgage depend almost entirely on your HELOC rate and repayment habits.
 These strategies can help you combat any potential volatility:

-• Choose a HELOC that allows you to lock in rates: HELOCs with fixed-rate conversion options allow borrowers to “lock” their rate at specific points of the draw period.
+HELOCs with fixed-rate conversion options allow borrowers to “lock” their rate at specific points of the draw period.
 If you plan to borrow a large chunk to pay off your home mortgage balance, you may be able to secure your rate just after opening the line of credit.

 Will I pay off my mortgage faster with a HELOC?